SMS support that fits real life

 Partners usually want to know the boundaries up front: what kind of pilot this is, how access is controlled, and where the limits are.

-GiveCare can support benefits eligibility screening and next-step guidance, but it is not positioned here as benefits verification, adjudication, or a HIPAA-ready provider workflow.
+GiveCare can support benefits pre-screening and next-step guidance, but it is not positioned here as benefits verification, adjudication, or a regulated clinical provider workflow.

 Keep the pilot running a little longer if adoption is promising but you need more signal before expanding.